gitfrosh/100-days-of-code/r1-log.md

 ### R1D37
 R1D37 #100DaysOfCode: I started a fun project with @svelte today, played around with some open APIs and even tried out some #python web scraping.
 Will deploy tomorrow :)

+### R1D38
+R1D38 #100DaysOfCode: Took me a while, but now it's up and running: My >> false quotes generator << that missmatches mostly Simpsons' quotes to famous people.
+Have fun! :)
+For the project I tried out @svelte and sapper with a #nodejs polka backend.

+### R1D39